How to photograph glass – Aftershave Bottle:

 I’ve taken the image from Lightroom into Photoshop as a fully editable Smart Object.
 Access to the original RAW data comes in handy.

-I tend to work on separate layers as much as possible, so when I start changing my mind about something (I nearly always do) I can go back and make adjustments without starting from scratch.
+When working in photoshop i tend to work on separate layers as much as possible, so if I start changing my mind about something (I nearly always do) I have the option to go back and make adjustments without starting from scratch.
 Only when I’m certain I’m happy with edits, I’ll start merging down layers and flattening in an attempt to keep the file size workable.
-Anything much over 800Mb on my machine and it starts to get a bit slow!

-In the above shot I’ve already done a significant amount of cleaning to the bottle and background with the clone stamp/healing brush/spot healing tools (all done on separate layers).
+In the picture above there has been done a significant amount of cleaning to the bottle and background.It was done with the clone stamp/healing brush/spot healing tools (all done on separate layers).
 I’ve used the pen tool to create selection paths for the upper/lower background, the bottle, each side of the lid and each facet on the front of the bottle.

 The background has been copied onto separate layers and stretched both horizontally and vertically to fill in the gaps via the Transform Selection Command.
 The selection for the upper background is visible as marching ants in the shot above.